 "Climatic conditioning unit" means the air handling system which provides clean, conditioned, and controlled cooling air into the transport duct and the brake enclosure.

-"Cooling air" means the clean, conditioned, and controlled air provided to the brake assembly by the environmental conditioning system during the test through fixed and smooth ducts and the sampling tunnel.
+"Cooling air" means the clean, conditioned, and controlled air provided to the brake assembly by the climatic conditioning unit during the test through the ducting as required and described in this UN GTR.

 "Cooling air temperature" means the temperature of the cooling air stream measured near the entry to the brake enclosure.

 "Cooling air relative humidity" means the amount of water vapour present in the cooling air stream expressed as a percentage of the amount needed for saturation at the same temperature.
 It is measured near the entry to the brake enclosure.

+"Cooling air absolute humidity" represents the grams of water per kilogram of dry air.

 "Cooling airspeed" means the average speed of the cooling airstream measured in real-time in a length of a straight duct with constant shape and cross-sectional area.
-The airspeed can be reported as measured or corrected for standard conditions.

 "Cooling airflow" means the average flow of the cooling airstream provided to the brake assembly.
-The airflow shall be reported as measured or corrected for standard conditions.

-"Brake enclosure" means a sealed chamber that prevents untreated air from entering the air flowing around the brake assembly.
+"Brake enclosure" means a sealed chamber that is passed by the cooling air and prevents untreated air from entering the air flowing around the brake assembly.
 The brake enclosure shrouds the brake assembly.

 "Sampling Tunnel" means a rigid duct connecting the brake enclosure to the sampling plane and continuous to the airflow measurement device.
 It represents the part of the tunnel where the brake particles emitted inside the brake enclosure travel towards the sampling and measurement devices.